 If you take anything away from this post, I want you to remember that action leads to being.

-Using this method you will master small behaviors that lead you to being the person you want to be.
+Using this method you will master small behaviors that lead you to be the person you want to be.
 And therefore, you will master the art of creating new habits.

 May the force be with you!